deepsearch-hq/grpc-dist/README.md

 # grpc-dist

-gRPC Python packages for Apple Silicon
+This repository provides custom-built versions of gRPC Python packages for Apple Silicon, which is not officially supported.